 #1 – Contact the Moro Planning Department to determine Land Use Zone for your specific property.
 The City of Moro has 4 main land use zones. #1 Residential (R-5), Commercial (C), Industrial (M), and Agricultural (A).
-Each zone has its own allowed/directly permitted uses, conditional uses and specific setbacks that must be followed
+Each zone has its own allowed/directly permitted uses, conditional uses and specific setbacks that must be followed.

 .#2- Existing fences, buildings, neighboring fences and buildings are not necessarily an indication of the legal property boundaries.
 If you are unsure of properties boundaries, it is suggested that you enlist the assistance of an Oregon Surveyor to determine properties boundaries, prior to commencing work.
 Before beginning site prep, or building anything, it is your responsibility to make sure it is located on your property, or you will be required to remove the structure or fence, this includes portable buildings, at your expense.
 With a few exceptions, Moro City Rights-of-Way are 80 feet wide.
-Alleys are 20 feet wide, and must remain open to facilitate access at ALL times.
+Alleys are 20 feet wide and must remain open to facilitate access at ALL times.

 #4 – The Moro Planning Director will review the proposed project.
 For outright/permitted uses the Planning Director can approve the building permit application.
-If the proposal is not considered an outright use, it will require public notification and public hearing as a conditional use and approval by the Moro City Council.
+If the proposal is not considered an outright use, it will require land use action which involved public notification and public hearing as a and approval by the Moro City Council.

 #5 – When the project has been reviewed and approved by the City of Moro, a building permit application will be signed by the Planning Director.